Glossary

 T

-- Texture complete: the property of a texture that allows it to be rasterized.
+- Texture complete: the property of a texture that allows it to be rendered.
+In order for a texture to be texture complete, it must either have a complete mipmap or only sample its largest mip.

 - Texture matrix: a modified view projection matrix that also converts from clip space to texture space.

-- Texture space: a coordinate system that represents a texture on the interval [0,1] from left to right, first pixel to last pixel.
+- Texture space: a coordinate system that represents a texture in the range [0,1] on each axis.
+The negative boundaries for each direction are left and down, respectively.

 - Texture unit: a value that represents a texture and is passed to a shader program in its stead.